closedcircus/maximus/README.md

 ## Components
 * Device
 * Node
+* Master
 * Visualizers

 #### Device
 A device is the actual component that:
 * does work
 * contains a state
-* and can receive actions from an external source
+* and can receive commands from an external source

 It is most likely a Raspberry PI device but it could easily be anything that does what is stated above.